National Ambassadors Programme

 To be eligible, students need to be currently studying in secondary or tertiary education in the Wellington region.
 To learn more, email Sarah Grant.

-- Mid-July – applications open for secondary schools and tertiary institutions to put forward suitable applicants and students can register their interest via our registration form
+- Late-July – applications open for secondary schools and tertiary institutions to put forward suitable applicants and students to register their interest

 - September to November – online secondary and tertiary ambassador forums will be developed to allow ambassadors to share ideas and explore activities together.
 Online and face-to-face monthly meetings will also be held